Darosss/LCU-Client-Fun/README.md

 # Known bugs

-- i will find out if there any (of course they will occur)
+- _i will find out if there any (of course they will occur)_
+- [] discord managing session is buggy with champ select (removing, edit messages sometimes will throw unexpected errors) - fix later